 Understanding amplitude and frequency

-- This wave has the same frequency as the first wave (the same number of peaks and troughs) but twice the amplitude (it's twice as high).
-A sound wave like this would be about twice as loud as the first wave but the same pitch.
+This wave has the same frequency as the first wave (the same number of peaks and troughs) but twice the amplitude (it's twice as high).
+A sound wave like this would sound louder than the first wave but the same pitch.

-- This wave has half the frequency of the second wave (half the number of peaks and troughs) but the same amplitude (it's exactly the same height).
-A sound wave like this would sound deeper (lower pitched) than the second wave, about as loud as the second wave, and twice as loud as the first wave.
+This wave has half the frequency of the second wave (half the number of peaks and troughs) but the same amplitude (it's exactly the same height).
+A sound wave like this would sound deeper (lower pitched) than the second wave, about as loud as the second wave, and louder than the first wave.

 Why instruments sound different

 But here's a conundrum.
 If a violin and a piano make sound waves with the same amplitude and frequency, how come they sound so different?
 If the waves are identical, why don't the two instruments sound exactly the same?
 The answer is that the waves aren't identical!
 An instrument (or a human voice, for that matter) produces a whole mixture of different waves at the same time.
 There's a basic wave with a certain amplitude and pitch, called the fundamental, and on top of that there are lots of higher-pitched sounds called harmonics or overtones.
 Each harmonic has a frequency that's exactly two, three, four, or however many times higher than the fundamental.

 In the next sound clip, you can hear the first four harmonics for a musical note of frequency 400Hz, playing one after another, each for a duration of about 2 seconds.
 The fundamental (also called the first harmonic) is 400Hz; the second harmonic is 800Hz (twice the fundamental); the third harmonic is 1200Hz (three times the fundamental); and the fourth harmonic is 1600Hz (four times the fundamental).